iwansuryaningrat/iwansuryaningrat/README.md

 ## 🙋‍♂️ About Me

-- 👀 I’m interested in Backend Engineer.
-- 🌱 I’m currently learning at Diponegoro University, majoring in Informatics
+- 🎓 Graduated from Diponegoro University, majoring in Informatics.
-- 🏢 I'm a Backend Developer at <a href="https://youapp.ai/">**YouApp**</a>.
+- 💼 Currently working as a Back-End Developer at <a href="https://ezclass.io/">**Ezclass**</a>.
-- 💻 I'm also a freelancer for website development
-- 💞️ I’m looking to collaborate on to improve my skills
+- 🧑‍💻 Freelancing on various web development projects.
+- 🤝 Open to collaboration and new opportunities to grow.
-- 📫 You can contact me via Gmail at <a href="mailto:iwan.suryaningrat28@gmail.com?">iwan.suryaningrat28@gmail.com</a>
+- 📬 Reach me at: <a href="mailto:iwan.suryaningrat28@gmail.com?">iwan.suryaningrat28@gmail.com</a>
   <br/>

 ## 🚀 Languages and Tools: